Medicaid Automatic Voter Registration Background and Overview

 • In line with academic research on the topic, Healthy People 2030 named voter participation as a “high-priority” social determinant of health since communities with higher voter turnout have improved health outcomes.[16]

-Automatic Voter Registration at Medicaid
+Secure Automatic Voter Registration at Medicaid

-• AVR systems use information already collected by the agency (name, address, date of birth, and citizenship status as validated by presented documentation) to automatically register eligible voters or update voter registration information when people apply for or renew their driver’s license or change their address.
-These voters are given an opportunity to opt-out of the voter registration service at their request.[22]
+• Secure AVR systems use information already collected by the agency (name, address, date of birth, and citizenship status as validated by presented documentation) to automatically register eligible voters or update voter registration information when people apply for or renew their driver’s license or change their address.
+These voters are given an opportunity to opt-out of the voter registration service at their request.[25]

-• AVR significantly increases the accuracy and completeness of voter registration rolls while decreasing workloads for agency employees, lowering costs for agencies, shortening transaction times, and avoiding confusion among the public.[23]
+• Secure AVR significantly increases the accuracy and completeness of voter registration rolls while decreasing workloads for agency employees, lowering costs for agencies, shortening transaction times, and avoiding confusion among the public.[26]

 Medicaid Is an Ideal Agency for Automatic Voter Registration